Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Introduction

 For simplicity, let us consider the following uncontrolled SPDE as motivating example, but similar arguments also apply to controlled SPDEs.
 Let $B=(B(t))_{t\ge 0}$ be an $m$-dimensional Brownian motion on a probability space $(\Om, \cF,\bP)$, $H=L^2(\R^{p})$, $V=H^1(\R^{p})$, and $V^*$ denotes the strong dual space of $V$.
 Here $H^*$ is identified with $H$ so that $V\subset H=H^*\subset V^*$.
-Then, for given mappings $A:V\mapsto V^*$, $U:[0,T]\t V\mapsto V^*$, and $G:[0,T]\t V\mapsto H^{m}$, it has been shown in \cite{ito1996,gyongy2008,jentzen2011} that the following semilinear SPDE: \bb\l{eq:spde} dy(t)+Ay(t)\,dt=U(t,y(t))\,dt+G(t,y(t))\,dB(t), \; t\in (0,T],\q y(0)=y_0 \in H, \ee admits a solution $y$ under the following strong monotonicity condition: there exist some $\lambda,\b>0$, such that for all $t\in [0,T]$, $u,v\in V$, \bb\l{eq:coercive} 2\la u-v, -A(u-v)+U(t,u)-U(t,v)\ra_{V\t V^*} +\|G(t,u)-G(t,v)\|_H^2\le -\lambda \|u-v\|_V^2+ \b\|u-v\|^2_H, \ee where $\la \cdot,\cdot\ra_{V\t V^*}$ denotes the duality product of $V\t V^*$.
-Now, let $\{e_k\}_{k\ge 1}$ be an orthonormal basis of $H$, made of elements in $V$, and $H_d=\textrm{span}\{e_k\mid k=1,\ldots,d\}$ for all $d\in \N$.
-Then for each $d\ge 1$, we can project the SPDE \eqref{eq:spde} onto the subspace $H_d$ and consider a $d$-dimensional It\^{o}-Galerkin approximation of \eqref{eq:spde} in $\R^d$ of the form: \bb\l{eq:spde_d} dy_d(t)+A_dy_d(t)\,dt=U_d(t,y_d(t))\,dt+G_d(t,y_d(t))\,dB(t), \; t\in (0,T],\q y_d(0)=y_{0,d}, \ee where the discrete operators $A_d, U_d, G_d$ satisfy a monotonicity condition similar to \eqref{eq:coercive}.
-Then, under suitable regularity assumptions, one can show the well-posedness of a solution $y_d$ to the finite-dimensional SDE \eqref{eq:spde_d}, and estimate the rate of convergence in terms of the dimension $d$.
-Note that for SPDEs driven by $H$-valued random fields, one can consider similar It\^{o}-Galerkin SDEs with finite-dimensional noises by truncating the series representation of the (space-time) random process (see \cite{barth2012} for sufficient conditions under which this extra approximation of the noise preserves the overall convergence order in $d$).
+Then, for given mappings $A:V\mapsto V^*$, $U:[0,T]\t V\mapsto V^*$, and $G:[0,T]\t V\mapsto H^{m}$, it has been shown in \cite{ito1996,gyongy2008,jentzen2011} that the following semilinear SPDE (with a spatial domain in $\R^p$): \bb\l{eq:spde} dy(t)+Ay(t)\,dt=U(t,y(t))\,dt+G(t,y(t))\,dB(t), \; t\in (0,T],\q y(0)=y_0 \in H, \ee admits a solution $y$ under the following strong monotonicity condition\footnotemark: